Well, I was born in New Mexico, seasoned in Texas and baked in Arizona, so I’m pretty well done.

 For a time, I wrote under five personas and several pseudonyms, but I take a pill for that now and write only under my own name.
 Mostly.

 I am a prolific professional fiction writer by pretty much any standard.
-In just over 7 years I’ve written over 65 novels, 8 novellas, and around 250 short stories across several genres.
+In just over 7 years I’ve written over 70 novels, 8 novellas, and around 250 short stories across several genres.
+None of that is a typo.

 I’ve also compiled around 30 short story collections and several lauded, major-prize-nominated poetry collections and nonfiction books on the craft of writing.
 That is in addition to hundreds of articles, essays and blog posts.